Medical Review by Jennie Stanford, MD, FAAFP, DipABOM

 The way you express anger not only impacts the relationships you have with the people in your life—but can affect your relationship with anger itself.

 If you’re prone to outbursts, for example, you may feel so much shame afterward that you become afraid of expressing anger in the future.
-Ironically, this can lead to a “bottling up” effect that actually disposes you to lose control again.
+Ironically, this can lead to a “bottling up” effect that actually predisposes you to lose control again.

-Conversely, if you feel guilty about your anger, to begin with, you might look for ways you’re at fault, turning anger into self-criticism and redirecting it towards yourself.
+Conversely, if you feel guilty about your anger to begin with, you might look for ways you’re at fault, turning anger into self-criticism and redirecting it towards yourself.

 Crossover symptoms